StarRocks/starrocks/docs/table_design/Data_distribution.md

         user_name VARCHAR(32) DEFAULT '',
         pv BIGINT SUM DEFAULT '0')
     AGGREGATE KEY(site_id, city_code, user_name)
     DISTRIBUTED BY HASH(site_id,city_code) BUCKETS 30; -- Suppose the amount of raw data that you want to load into a partition is 300 GB.
-Because we recommend that each tablet contains 10 GB of raw data, the number of buckets can be set to 30.
+Because we recommend that each tablet contain 10 GB of raw data, the number of buckets can be set to 30.
     ```

 - How to set the number of buckets when adding a partition